panubo/mtls-example/README.md

 ### Headers

 Both the HAProxy and Nginx example servers return headers to the backend about the client certificate.
 Unfortunately these headers differ between the two servers and will likely be different again with another load balancer.
 The `X-Ssl-Client-Dn` is likely the most consistent and common but it needs to be parsed.
 HAProxy separates the fields in the DN with `/` where nginx uses `,` however both provide the same fields.
+Note that the Nginx Ingress Controller uses yet another set of headers.

 ```
 # HAProxy